 How can you prevent Hospital Acquired Infections

 With hospital-acquired infections becoming increasingly dangerous, hospitals must undertake hospital infection control by ensuring that neither their staff nor their equipment or surroundings infect their patients.
 Taking steps to prevent HAIs can decrease a patient’s risk of contracting them by over 70%.

 Measures for hospital infection control include regular monitoring of patients, especially those in the ICU, following hand hygiene protocol, wearing gear such as masks, gowns, gloves, etc., cleaning surfaces properly and regularly using agents such as hydrogen peroxide and ultraviolet cleaning devices, keeping rooms well ventilated and moisture free and ensuring careful use of antibiotics

 Now that you’ve understood how dangerous hospital-acquired infections can be, you’re bound to want to avoid them, and hence, Apollo Spectra is the best and safest choice when it comes to elective minimally invasive surgeries.

-A specialty hospital that provides a wide range of surgical procedures including bariatrics, gynaecology, urology, pain management, general and laparoscopic, Orthopaedics and spine, and plastic and cosmetic surgery, Apollo Spectra, backed by 30+ years of healthcare experience of the Apollo Group, provides you world-class infrastructure and latest technology.
+A speciality hospital that provides a wide range of surgical procedures including bariatrics, gynaecology, urology, pain management, general and laparoscopic, Orthopaedics and spine, and plastic and cosmetic surgery, Apollo Spectra, backed by 30+ years of healthcare experience of the Apollo Group, provides you world-class infrastructure and latest technology.
 With a near-zero infection risk rate, Apollo Spectra follows international protocols to ensure that you recover at the earliest and without any unneeded complications.

-*‘Infection control – a problem for patient safety’ – Burke JP
+*infection control – a problem for patient safety’ – Burke JP